 Customer Objections and Sales Handling

-This template analyzes the objections raised by the customer and shows how the sales team handled them.
+This section analyzes the objections raised by the customer and shows how the sales team handled them.

 AI Sales Coach

-This section provides direct feedback to the seller, including a performance score from 0 to 5, and highlights what the seller did well and what they can improve.
+This section provides direct feedback to the seller separated into what the seller did well and what needs to be improved.

 MEDDIC, BANT and SPICED Qualification